 What is a pipeline?

 A vision pipeline represents a series of steps that are used to acquire an image, process it, and analyzing it to find a target.
-In most FRC games, this means processing an image in order to detect a piece of retroreflective tape.
+In most FRC games, this means processing an image in order to detect a piece of retroreflective tape or an AprilTag.